gvwilson/thirdbit/src/fiction/iffy/1/index.md

 summer cold instead of winter freezing.
 Second and Third were stuffing her into a hand-me-down ecosuit that had cost as much as one of their jelly dredging nets.
-"Just to be safe, love," Third said, forcing a smile but unable to keep the fear out of her voice.
+"Just t' be safe, love," Third said, forcing a smile but unable to keep the fear out of her voice.
 She kissed the family's youngest clone on the forehead and slipped Iffy's favorite bedtime book inside the bulky orange suit.